TerriaJS/terriajs/architecture/0006-dynamic-groups-and-shareKeys.md

 To do this, we need a reverse map of `id` -> `shareKeys`.

+### Revert v8 WMS-group member ids to match v7

+This means we don't need to add manual `shareKeys` to WMS-groups.

 ## Consequences

 This does not solve for the different methods of generating autoIDs across v7 and v8.

+### Known incompatible groups

+- CKAN Group

 If we have compatibility issues with certain `CatalogGroup`s, we can either: